Vyshnavi-Usha/PathPlanAI/README.md

 REGION="your-gcp-region" # e.g., us-central1
 ```

-### Run the Flask backend:
+#### Run the Flask backend:

 ```bash
 python app.py
 ```

-### The backend should start on http://127.0.0.1:5000.
+The backend should start on http://127.0.0.1:5000.

 ### 3. Frontend Setup

-### Ensure you are in the project's root directory (where your src folder and package.json file are located).
+Ensure you are in the project's root directory (where your src folder and package.json file are located).

-### Install Node.js dependencies:
+#### Install Node.js dependencies:

 ```bash
 npm install # or yarn install
 ```

-### Start the React development server:
+#### Start the React development server:

 ```bash
 npm run dev
 ```

-### The frontend should open in your browser, typically at http://localhost:3000.
+The frontend should open in your browser, typically at http://localhost:3000.

-Usage:
+## Usage

-Upload Documents: On the initial screen, upload your Product Requirements Document (PRD) and User Feedback data.
+- **Upload Documents:** On the initial screen, upload your Product Requirements Document (PRD) and User Feedback data.
 The system supports PDF for PRD, and TXT for feedback.

-Analyze Documents: Click "Analyze Documents" to let the AI perform initial summarization and analytics.
+- **Analyze Documents:** Click "Analyze Documents" to let the AI perform initial summarization and analytics.

-Interact with the AI: Once analyzed, use the chat interface to ask strategic questions (e.g., "Generate a roadmap for Q3 focusing on enterprise collaboration," "Show me a balanced roadmap with 60% PRD, 30% user requests, 10% tech debt").
+- **Interact with the AI:** Once analyzed, use the chat interface to ask strategic questions (e.g.,
+  _"Generate a roadmap for Q3 focusing on enterprise collaboration,"_
+  _"Show me a balanced roadmap with 60% PRD, 30% user requests, 10% tech debt"_).

-Explore Outputs: View detailed roadmaps (table, Gantt, Kanban, timeline), feature briefs, or bug lists in the main content area.
+- **Explore Outputs:** View detailed roadmaps (table, Gantt, Kanban, timeline), feature briefs, or bug lists in the main content area.

-Download: Download AI-generated outputs as JSON files for further use.
+- **Download:** Download AI-generated outputs as JSON files for further use.

+---

-Future Enhancements:
+## Future Enhancements

-Expanded data integrations with project management tools and customer feedback platforms.
+- Expanded data integrations with project management tools and customer feedback platforms.

-Proactive AI insights and suggestions.
+- Proactive AI insights and suggestions.

-Interactive editing of AI-generated plans.
+- Interactive editing of AI-generated plans.

-User management, collaboration features, and persistent storage.
+- User management, collaboration features, and persistent storage.

-Scalable cloud deployment.
+- Scalable cloud deployment.

-Live feedback collection.
+- Live feedback collection.